 Avoiding all foods likely to have been exposed to flies

 Taking certain antibiotics can also prevent traveler’s diarrhea.
 However, such use has a risk of side effects and may increase the chances that bacteria will develop resistance to antibiotics.
-Thus, many doctors recommend preventive antibiotics only for people who have an immune deficiency disorder.
+Thus, doctors recommend preventive antibiotics only for people who have an immune deficiency disorder.

 In most cases, traveler’s diarrhea subsides by itself in about 3 to 5 days and requires only the steady intake of fluids to prevent dehydration.
 Ordinary clear liquids (without caffeine or alcohol) are adequate for most people.
 Young children and older people may benefit from powdered rehydration mixes or an oral rehydration solution.
-Other measures, though not always necessary, may be helpful.

 For older adults and young children, powdered rehydration mixes are available for travel.
 If these mixes are unavailable, rehydration solutions can be made by adding 6 teaspoons of sugar and 1 half teaspoon of salt to 1 liter of water.
 However, solutions should be prepared carefully because young children can become seriously ill or die if they drink much of a solution that has been incorrectly mixed (for example, if a rehydration mix has not been fully diluted).